ajlopez/NodeDelicious/README.md

 If you specify a from date, no datestamp, it will expanded to `YYYY-MM-DDT00:00:00Z`.
 A to date will be expanded to `YYYY-MM-DDT23:59:59Z`.

+The library validates dates, before sending a request to the API endpoints.

 ### Get All Links